flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/overview.md

 See also [V-Speeds](../..//beginner-guide/abbreviations.md#v-speeds)

+### Engagement Conditions

+HSP is activated at or above V~mo~ or M~mo~ speeds (maximum operating speeds in knots or mach), depending on flight conditions.

 ### Indication and warnings

 The overspeed limits are shown on the speed band on the PFD as a black and red strip and a pair of green lines.